Should you pay debts first or save? Use these guidelines to decide

 You might be paying more interest than you should, but having savings to cover sudden expenses will keep you out of the debt cycle.

 Additionally, having sufficient savings provides peace of mind.
 Some people are unlikely to feel at ease with any strategy that causes their savings to fall below a certain level.
 For them, saving and paying down debt at the same time might be the best approach.

-“Every savings vs. debt situation is case by case,” said Aaron Clarke, a wealth advisor at Halpern Financial in Ashburn, Va.
-“If client has surplus cash flow, the best thing to do is “walk and chew gum” – paying down debt and saving at the same time.”
+“Every savings vs. debt situation is case by case,” says Aaron Clarke, a wealth advisor at Halpern Financial in Ashburn, Va.
+“If a client has surplus cash flow, the best thing to do is “walk and chew gum” – paying down debt and saving at the same time.”

 Featured photo by Kittiphan Teerawattanakul of EyeEm.

 - How much you should have in savings at each age

 - How to get out of debt